blat-blatnik/FlappyCow/README.md

 # How to compile

 Download the [Beef IDE](https://www.beeflang.org/) and start it up, then go to File->Open->Open Project, then find and select `FlappyCow/BeefProj.toml`.
 You can then click Build->Build Workspace to compile.

+# How to remove

+Apart from the `.exe` and game files, your high score and volume settings are saved in `%APPDATA%/Blatnik/Flappy Cow/highscores.bin`.
+You can delete all of these files, or only the `.exe` and game files if you wish to keep your high score.